Fried chicken: Preparation

 Generally, chickens are not fried whole.
 Instead, the chicken is divided into its constituent pieces.
 The white meat sections are the breast and the wings from the front of the chicken, while the dark meat sections are the thighs and legs or "drumsticks" from the rear of the chicken.
 The breast is typically split into two pieces, and the back is usually discarded.
 Chicken fingers, which are boneless pieces of chicken breast cut into long strips, are also commonly used.

 To prepare the chicken pieces for frying, they are typically coated in a flour-based batter that may contain eggs or milk, or they may be dredged in flour or breadcrumbs.
 Seasonings such as salt, black pepper, chili powder, paprika, garlic powder, or onion powder can be mixed in with the flour.
 Either process may be preceded by marination or dipping in buttermilk, the acidity of which acts as a meat tenderizer.
 As the pieces of chicken cook, some of the moisture that exudes from the chicken is absorbed by the coating of flour and browns along with the flour, creating a flavorful crust.

 Traditionally, lard is used to fry the chicken, but corn oil, peanut oil, canola oil, soybean oil, or other vegetable oils are also frequently used.
-The flavor of olive oil is generally considered too strong to be used for traditional fried chicken, and its low smoke point makes it unsuitable for use.
 There are three main techniques for frying chickens: pan frying, deep frying and broasting.